Opening a bank account in Spain as a foreign non-resident is critical if you’re living in (or thinking about moving to) the country.

 There are, however, several strategies you can use to open an account from abroad without showing up in Spain in person.
 GlobalBanks Insiders can message us directly for specific details for banks that accept these methods.

-You can always upgrade from a non-resident account to a resident account after you obtain Spanish residency and obtain the required documents.
+You can always upgrade from a non-resident bank account to a resident bank account after you obtain Spanish residency and obtain the required documents.
 The process is simple and expats do it all the time.

 Remember, some banks that are sticklers about residency status.
 Some banks will keep tabs on your residency status, and check to see if you still have non-resident status every 6 months.

-So, if you plan on opening a non-resident bank account in Spain, and then leaving the country, make sure you get an account at a Spanish bank that won’t close your account in 6 to 12 months when you can’t submit proof of your non-residency status.
+So, if you plan on opening a non-resident bank account in Spain, and then leaving the country, make sure you get an account at a Spanish bank that won’t close your bank account in 6 to 12 months when you can’t submit proof of your non-residency status.

 To get your certificate of non-residency, you’ll have to apply at a Spanish police station and the process typically takes 10 days.
 So again, if you’re visiting Spain on a short trip and really want to open a bank account, choose a bank that does not require this certificate.